civo/cli-rubygem/README.md

 ## Docker Usage
 Civo's CLI utilty can also run within a Docker container, which avoids the need to maintain a Ruby environment on the main system.

-To run, you generally will want to map the API key for presistence.
+To run, you generally will want to map the API key for persistence.

 ```
 touch $HOME/.civo.json